jorodrig96/Responsive-Layouts/README.md

 # CSS Day4 in class Activity

-## Using flex and media queries to have a responsive layout.
+## Using css flex and media queries to have a responsive layout.